Class: Sketchup::Material

 #colorSketchup::Color

-If it uses a Texture, this will return the average color.
+If it uses a colorized Texture, this will return the average color of the texture.

 Examples: